-Combine blueberries, ½ cup granulated sugar, corn starch, lemon zest, lemon juice, nutmeg and salt in a 10-inch cast iron or ovenproof skillet.
-Bring mixture to a boil and then simmer for 10 minutes or until the berries begin to break down and the mixture slightly thickens.
+In a 10-inch cast iron or ovenproof skillet, combine blueberries, 1/2 cup granulated sugar, corn starch, lemon zest, lemon juice, nutmeg and salt in a 10-inch.
+Bring to a boil and then simmer for 10 minutes or until the berries begin to break down and the mixture slightly thickens.
 Remove from heat and set aside.